oemof/tespy/docs/modules/networks.rst

 logger and have a look at the log-file at :code:`~/.tespy/` (or at your specified location).

-First of all, make sure your network topology is set up correctly, TESPy will prompt an Error, if not.
+First, make sure your network topology is set up correctly, TESPy will prompt an Error, if not.
 TESPy will prompt an error, too, if you did not provide enough or if you provide too many parameters for your calculation, but you will not be given an information which specific parameters are under- or overdetermined.

 .. note::